BirjuVachhani/target_mate/README.md

 ### Disclaimer

 > This is not an independent timer tracking app.
 It does not have ability to record your time.
 You have to use [Toggl Track][toggl] to track your time.
 This is a companion app to help you track your goals for achieving daily/monthly goals.
 It also allows you to set a max limit for monthly goal.

+## Installation Guide

+### MacOS
+In order to install Toggl Target on MacOS, download the file named `TogglTarget-macos-x.x.x.dmg`.

+#### Installing with DMG (Recommended)
+To install Toggl Target in your Mac simply open `TogglTarget.dmg` and drag the Toogl Target app to the `Applications` folder next to it.
+If you are updating the app you'll need to click `Replace`.

+1. Open `TogglTarget-macos-x.x.x.dmg` and drag the Toogl Target app to the `Applications` folder next to it.
+If you are updating the app you'll need to click `Replace`.
+2. Toggl Target should now appear in your Laucnhpad.
+However, if you try to open it you might get a message saying that `"Toggl Target" can't be opened because Apple cannot check it for malicious software.`
+3. To fix this, open `System Preferences` and click on `Security and Privacy`.
+4. you'll see a message saying `"Toggl Target" was blocked from use because it is not from an identified developer`.
+5. Click on `Open Anyway` and then `Open` in the popup.
+6. Done!
+You should now be able to use Toggl Target normally!

+### Windows

+#### Installing with MSIX (Recommended)

+Download the `TogglTarget-windows-x.x.x.msix`.

+Unfortunately, it isn't as easy as opening the file and installing it as I do not have a signed certificate.

+To install Toggl Target,

+1. Make sure the installer is not running.
+2. Right-click on the `msix` file and click on Properties.
+3. Navigate to `Digital Signatures`.
+You will see only one signature called 'Birju Vachhani`.
+4. Double click on the signature and then click on `View Certificate`.
+5. Click on `Install Certificate`.
+6. Select `Local System` and click on `Browse` button.
+7. Select `Trusted Root Certification Authorities` and click ok.
+8. Done!
+Close any open window by clicking on `ok`.
+Now you should be able to install `Toggl Target` by just double-clicking `msix` file.

 ## Motivation